3miki/PhoTrivia/README.md

-# AI photo quiz game
+# PhoTrivia
-The AI photo quiz game is a fun, interactive app that combines conversational AI and vision capacity.
-Players can upload photos, and the app generates quiz questions and answers based on the images using AI.
-Designed for events like Christmas parties or gatherings, this app allows friends and family to share their recent photos and stories while enjoying an AI-hosted quiz game.
+The AI photo quiz game is a fun and interactive app that combines conversational AI and vision capabilities.
+Players can upload their photos, and the app generates quiz questions and answers based on the images.

+Perfect for events like Christmas parties or gatherings, this app creates a unique opportunity for friends and family to share their favorite photos and stories from the year while enjoying an engaging AI-hosted quiz game.

-With conversational AI integration, the quiz game becomes an engaging activity where an AI host guides players through the questions, interacts with participants, and even shares answers in a dynamically.
+With conversational AI integration, the game becomes even more immersive, as an AI host guides players through questions, interacts dynamically with participants, and reveals answers in a lively, conversational manner.

 ## Features
 Frontend: